-Arrears before provision for bad debts were £77,861 (2013: 57,326).
+Rent arrears reduced compared to the previous year.
+Arrears before provision for bad debts were £70,987 (2014: £77,861).
 However, much of that is technical arrears, i.e. housing benefit and other payments due to be received after the year end.
-The Scottish Housing Regulator's key arrears indicator excludes technical arrears but includes rent debt written off in the year.
-Using this indicator arrears were £24,691 (2013: £19,207).
-The change was largely due to an increase in former tenant arrears.
-Changes to housing benefit administration and legal processes are leading to a small number of tenants building up significant arrears, often prior to the end of a tenancy.
+Scottish Housing Regulator's key arrears indicator excludes technical arrears but includes rent debt written off in the year.
+Using this indicator arrears were £22,927 (2014: £24,691).